alexnestorov/SoftUni/README.md

+#SoftUni

-This is repository for Software University 2016
+This is repository for all homeworks from Software University 2016